MrJohn91/ai-coding-assistant-agent/WHY_ARCHON.md

 ### Problem 2: Can't Collaborate on Tasks

-**Cole's Quote:**
-> "They also have the ability to create their own internal task lists so they can organize their own work and knock things out task by task... but the problem is there's not really a way for us to collaborate with the AI coding assistant on these things... we can't really interact with this task list.
-It's more of an internal tool."
+> They also have the ability to create their own internal task lists so they can organize their own work and knock things out task by task... but the problem is there's not really a way for us to collaborate with the AI coding assistant on these things... we can't really interact with this task list.
+It's more of an internal tool.

 **What This Meant for Sales Bike Agent:**